johngoldin/can_i_get_a_clean_project/content/blog/apple-health-export/2021-06-07-apple-watch-visits-the-er/index.md

 have some clinical value, but I don't have the expertise to say one way or the other.**

-Here I will tell the tale of two visits to a local ER.
+Here I will tell the tale of two visits to the ER.
-At the end of the post I will include a note about why I am not concerned about diminishing my privacy and why I would advise most people to think twice before publishing something like this.
+At the end of the post I will include a note about why I am not concerned about diminishing my privacy, and why I would advise most people to think twice before publishing something like this.